ShaoxiongYuan/ShaoxiongYuan.github.io/morning-notes/2026-03-19-dow-768-powell-micron-blows-out.md

   - VIX
 ---

 Yesterday delivered the worst FOMC session of 2026.
 The Fed held at 3.50–3.75% (11-1, Miran dissented for a cut) and the dot plot projected just 1 cut this year, down from 2 in December.
 Inflation forecast raised to 2.7% for 2026.
 Powell then drove the knife in during the presser: "We're not making as much progress on inflation as we had hoped."
 S&P fell 1.36% to 6,624.70, new 2026 lows.
 Dow −768 pts.
 Nasdaq −1.46%.
-Then after the bell, two very different stories: Micron posted a monster quarter — EPS $12.20 vs $9.31 est, revenue $23.86B vs $20.07B est, FCF $6.9B (record), and guided Q3 to $33.5B revenue with 81% gross margin.
+Then after the bell, two very different stories: Micron posted a monster quarter, EPS $12.20 vs $9.31 est, revenue $23.86B vs $20.07B est, FCF $6.9B (record), and guided Q3 to $33.5B revenue with 81% gross margin.
 Stock +8% after hours.
 Meanwhile, Israel and the US struck Iran's South Pars gas field, the world's largest natural gas reserve shared with Qatar.
 Oil spiked to nearly $110 Brent.
 Iran retaliated by publishing a list of Gulf energy facilities it plans to hit next, including Saudi Aramco's Samref refinery and the UAE's Al Hosn gas field.
 FDX and ACN report today.
 This is a session of maximum divergence: AI vs. everything else.

 ## Market Snapshot | Wed Close + Thursday Pre-Market ~06:45 ET